Of Marriage, Love and Accountability – Do You Have to Choose? (Easter Reflections)

 1. When He walked on earth, Jesus was always clarifying who He was, who God was, in contrast to who people thought He was.

-3. He demonstrated and modeled a love that invited people to higher, not lower, values.
+3. Christ demonstrated and modeled a love that invited people to higher, not lower, values.
 In other words, everyone is welcome *and also* belonging isn’t synonymous with zero values.
-Because of His love, we bear good fruit.
-(Good fruit includes not harming others.)
+Because of His love, we bear good fruit and good fruit includes not harming others.

-Maybe you’ve come off Easter weekend needing new Easter reflections in the form of clarity, affirmation, and support for the real problematic individual (s) in your life because these past days..well, they stacked more agitation, shame, and confusion than you know what to do with.
+Perhaps, you’ve come away from the Easter weekend needing new reflections in the form of clarity, affirmation, and support for the real problematic individual (s) in your life because these past days..well, they stacked more agitation, shame, and confusion than you know to do with.

 - Belonging does not mean there is no longer consequence, boundaries, expectations, or standards: The invitation to belong is also an invitation to walk in the way of love.
 (Because we are loved, we bear good fruit.)